hoefer-lab/bar-cycle/README.md

 The growth-progression model is implemented in R (version 3.4.3) and simulates cell cycle lengths within lineage trees as described in Kuchen, Becker et al.
-The implementation does not require additional R packages to run, unless the output should be saved as a MATLAB file -- then the package ‘R.matlab’ is required.
+The implementation does not require additional R packages to run.
+However, if output files should be saved for downstream analysis with MATLAB, package ‘R.matlab’ is required.

+Model, simulation and output parameters can be specified in the initial code section marked USER INPUT.
+Current settings present the settings used to simulate the results shown for rep2.
+Prototypic output figures are generated.
+The more refined figure panel versions shown in the publication were generated with MATLAB.

+The user can decide between two different cell growth models, either exponential (used for rep, rap and esc cells) or logistic growth (used for –myc cells).

+The implemented model can simulate either full branched-out lineage trees (using checkstationary=0) or with checkstationary=1 full branched-out lineage trees up to a fixed number of generations (determined by ‘xgen’) with cells being randomly removed and lineage trees simulated for another ‘genssimu-xgen’ generations thereafter to avoid memory issues do to an excessively large data frame.
+The former (checkstationary=0) was used for the simulation results shown.
+Checkstationary=1 was only used to investigate the stationarity in cell age and size over time.

 The growth-progression model simulation is additionally provided as a functionally equivalent but faster OCaml program.
 Both R and Ocaml versions were tested for equivalence and used in various stages of the project.

-MATLAB code is provided to further analyse the simulation results in the matlab file MS_KuchenBeckeretal_modelanalysis.m.
-This script performs a best fit parameter estimation using Approximate Bayesian Computing.
-In addition, the distribution of cell age and cell size over time can be analysed.
+Finally, lineage tree simulations were further analysed using MATLAB, file MS_KuchenBeckeretal_modelanalysis.m.
+This script performs a best fit parameter estimation using Approximate Bayesian Computing using simulated lineage trees under many different parameter combinations as input.
+In addition, the distribution of cell age and cell size over time can be analysed using simulation runs under checkstationary=1 (see above) as input.

 ### List of files